niklasnson/0x68k.github.io/about.markdown

 <img class="img-fluid" src="/img/prof_pic.jpg">

 Hi!
 I’m Niklas Nilsson.
-I'm a software engineer at Ericsson where i write sofware for the gNB - in 5g telecom systems.
+I'm a software engineer at Ericsson where i write sofware for the gNB (Next Generation NodeB) - in 5G telecom systems.
 I’m interested in finding better ways to build maintainable software in small and efficient teams.

 ##### Leadership
 Positive, team player and communicative leader.
 As a person, I am open, cooperative, extrovert and willing to work with people of different backgrounds and genders.